-5 Is an employer permitted to disclose the identity of any worker who is confirmed to No, generally speaking.
-2 identity of any worker who is confirmed to have COVID-19, to other co-workers?
-Informing employees or others about the identity of any specific employee who is confirmed to have COVID-19 would involve disclosing special category personal data, and so has the potential to be unlawful from both a data privacy perspective and from an employment law perspective (since it may carry a certain stigma, cause embarrassment, etc.).
-It will generally not be necessary to disclose an individual's identity, even where implementing appropriate precautions.
-If you have assessed that a certain group of people are at high-risk of infection and should self-isolate, you can do this without disclosing the particular employee's identity.
-This involves a balancing act, and where an infected employee's identity can be kept anonymous, that is preferable.
-There may be very limited circumstances where, based on the nature of the job, an inability by the employer to assess whether a high risk of infection exists, or where the purpose pursued cannot be correctly achieved if the infected employee is not identified, confirming the identity of an infected person could be justified because of the high risk of onward infection (on the basis of substantial public interest, or vital interests).
-Also, where an employee has tested positive, then the relevant notification should be made to the competent authoritie and the latter should provide guidance on whether the employer should notify any other employees or instead whether the competent authorities are responsible for such notifications.
-Organizations should prepare an impact assessment, which records how they will approach the issue of identifying
+Is an employer permitted to disclose the identity of any worker who is confirmed to have COVID-19, to other co-workers?

+- Informing employees or others about the identity of any specific employee who is confirmed to have COVID-19 would involve disclosing special category personal data, and so has the potential to both be unlawful from a data privacy perspective and employment law perspective (since it may carry a certain stigma, cause embarrassment etc.). - It will generally not be necessary to disclose an individual's identity, even where implementing appropriate precautions.
+If you have assessed that a certain group of people are at high-risk of infection and should self-isolate, you can do this without disclosing the particular employee's identity. - This involves a balancing act, and where an infected employee's identity can be kept anonymous, that is preferable. - There may be very limited circumstances where, based on the nature of the job, or an inability by the employer to assess whether a high risk of infection exists, confirming the identity of an infected person could be justified because of the high risk of onward infection (on the basis of substantial public interest, or vital interests). - Also, where an employee has tested positive, then the relevant notification should be made to the competent authorities and the latter should provide quidance on whether the employer should notify any other employees or instead or whether the competent authorities are responsible for such notifications. - Organisations should prepare an impact assessment which records how they will approach the issue of identifying infected persons.